 Because of the difference in elevations and the way the trail curves in and out of the surrounding cliffs, dressing in layers is recommended to keep hikers at the optimal temperature during their hiking or backpacking adventure!
 On the warmest days of summer, packing a bathing suit is a great idea; swimming or simply wading in Emerald Bay is a great way to keep cool!
 If Fido has come along for the vacation, however, this is one hike where he will have to stay behind, as Rubicon Trail is not pet friendly!

 Dozing on the Couch with Visions of the Views from Rubicon Trail Floating Through Your Mind

-A nap afterward may be the best part of your day, lightly dozing on the comfortable couch in your Tahoe Signature Properties lakefront escape and dreaming about the day’s adventures.
+A nap afterward may be the best part of your day, lightly dozing on the comfortable couch in your lakefront vacation rentals and dreaming about the day’s adventures.
 Reserve yours today and make your vacation dreams come true!